DevExpress-Examples/winforms-map-connect-to-openstreetmap/Readme.md

 <!-- default file list end -->
 # XtraMap Getting Started - Lesson 2 - Connect to OpenStreetMap

-**Specify a valid OSM server name in the [OpenStreetMapDataProvider.TileUriTemplate](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.OpenStreetMapDataProvider.TileUriTemplate) property.
-For instance, you can set your own tile server, use a public OSM server or choose alternative OSM servers.
-For more information, refer to the following article: [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles).**

 This example uses [OpenStreetMapDataProvider](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.OpenStreetMapDataProvider) to connect [Map Control](xref:15074) to the [OpenStreetMap](http://www.openstreetmap.org/) service.

 Follow the steps below to display the OpenStreetMap geodata in the Map Control: